Is bowel cancer important?

 We currently have two arms to screening in the UK.
 The first is a one-off test called bowel scope screening which is currently being offered in England to men and women aged 55 years.
-During this a thin telescope is passed into the left side of the bowel and it identifies any cancer and allows removal of any growths called polyps that may in the future become cancerous.
+During this a thin telescope is passed into the left side of the bowel and it identifies cancer and allows removal of any growths called polyps that may in the future become cancerous.

-The second uses the faecal occult blood test (FOBt) and is offered to men and women aged 60-74 years (with the exception of Scotland where FOBt screening starts at 50).
+The second uses the faecal test and is offered to men and women aged 60-74 years (with the exception of Scotland where screening starts at 50).
 This test is very easy to perform.
 Every 2 years a kit is sent to your home in the post for you to perform and return.
 After the age of 74 you can request a kit if you wish every two years.
 If your test is positive you may be called for a telescope test of the bowel called a colonoscopy.
 For every 1000 people screened only 16 need this procedure and only 2 will have a cancer.

 It is important to note that even if your bowel scope test is normal you must still participate in FOBt screening to ensure you get the most benefit out of screening.
 If following a screen test you notice new symptoms such as change in bowel habit or bleeding you should still see your doctor.

 Does screening for bowel cancer work?